Skip to content

 How long does a standard Emarsys implementation take?

-A standard implementation takes 6–10 weeks for email with one SAP system integration (typically Commerce Cloud).
-Adding SMS extends by 1–2 weeks.
-Push notifications require mobile SDK integration, which adds 2–4 weeks depending on app complexity.
+Six to ten weeks for email with one SAP system integration (typically Commerce Cloud).
+Adding SMS tacks on 1-2 weeks.
+Push notifications need mobile SDK integration, which adds 2-4 weeks depending on app complexity.
 The critical path usually runs through domain configuration and IP warm-up.

 Do I need a technical team for setup?

 You need someone who can modify DNS records (SPF, DKIM, DMARC) and install JavaScript tracking scripts.
-If you’re integrating with SAP Commerce Cloud, the native connector minimises custom development.
+If you’re integrating with SAP Commerce Cloud, the native connector keeps custom dev to a minimum.
 For non-SAP systems, you’ll need API integration work.
 An implementation partner handles the Emarsys-side configuration.

 What data should I prepare before starting?

 At minimum: clean contact data (email, name, consent status), product catalogue (brand, category, price), and historical sales data (orders with customer IDs, product IDs, revenue).
-The quality of your data directly determines how quickly you can launch personalised campaigns.
+The quality of your data directly determines how fast you can get personalised campaigns running.
 Remove duplicates and invalid emails before import.

 Can I start with email only and add channels later?

-Yes — and we recommend it.
+Yes, and we recommend exactly that.
 Email is the foundation.
-Get deliverability right, validate data integration, test personalisation tokens, and launch your first automated campaigns.
-Add SMS after 4–6 weeks once email is stable.
-Push notifications can come later and require mobile app SDK integration.
+Get deliverability right, validate data integration, test personalisation tokens, launch your first automations.
+Add SMS after 4-6 weeks once email is solid.
+Push notifications can follow and need mobile app SDK integration.

 What’s different about implementing Emarsys for SAP Commerce clients?

 The native SAP Commerce connector pre-builds the product catalogue sync, order event triggers, customer registration flow, and cart abandonment detection.
-This eliminates weeks of custom API development.
-For non-SAP commerce platforms, you’d build these data flows manually via the Emarsys API.
+That cuts out weeks of custom API work.
+For non-SAP commerce platforms, you’d build those data flows manually through the Emarsys API.

 Solutions for Marketing

-See how SAP Emarsys can work for your business.
+See how SAP Engagement Cloud can work for your business.

 Related Articles